codesayanpalcoder/Find-your-Job/README.md

 # Find YourJob

-LandYourJob is a job website built using React JS, Tailwind CSS, NodeJS, ExpressJS, MongoDB, and deployed on Netlify.
+FindYourJob is a job website built using React JS, Tailwind CSS, NodeJS, ExpressJS, MongoDB, and deployed on Netlify.
 The website allows users to post and view job openings from various industries and locations.

 ## Features